Sparse Black-box Video Attack with Reinforcement Learning: Experiments

-For the un-targeted attack, the proposed methods SVAL and SVA have great advantages over other methods on the whole.
+The comparison results in the un-targeted setting are listed in Table \ref{table3} in different tasks.
+In each task, the best performance is emphasized with the bold number.
+As shown, SVAL and SVA have great advantages over other methods on the whole.
 On the MAP side, SVA ranks first in the 3/4 comparisons.
-The biggest gap between other algorithms and SVA occurs in C3D model with UCF-101 dataset, the MAP of SVA is only 1.7111, but others all exceed 3.
-There is only one case that our methods are not as effective as other methods, which is based on the LRCN model and UCF-101 dataset.
-The gap between SVA and the best method (Opt-attack) is very small, only 0.0367.
+The biggest gap between other algorithms and SVA occurs in the C3D model with the UCF-101 dataset, the MAP of SVA is only 2.4450, but others all exceed 3.
+Notice that there is no one case that our methods are not as effective as other methods.
 On the sparsity side, SVAL and SVA are all ahead of the others, the sparsity generated by them all exceeds 50\%.

-Two examples of the adversarial videos produced with our SVA un-targeted method are shown in Figure \ref{fig:result}.
-For the first example (above the black line), the ground-truth label is “MilitaryParade”, by adding the generated adversarial perturbations, the model tends to predict a wrong label “BandMarching”.
-For the second example (below the black line), the ground-truth label is “flic flac”, by adding the generated adversarial perturbations, the model tends to predict a wrong label “kick ball”.
-Besides, it can be found that the agent can select a small number of key and representative frames and the perturbations on the key frames are human-imperceptible.
+Usually, targeted attacks need more query numbers and perturbations than un-targeted attacks.
+For Opt-attack and Heuristic-attack methods, they don't successfully generate any adversarial video even after 60,000 query times, which exceeds the experimental upper bound of query number pre-defined in section 3.4.
+Therefore we use ``-" to represent their performance.
+The comparison results are recorded in Table \ref{table4}.
+Obviously, the proposed methods are superior to other methods.
+The FR of our methods is at least 30\% instead of 0\% in the other competitive methods.